uselagoon/lagoon/docs/docker-images/redis.md

 This image is prepared to be used on Lagoon.
 There are therefore some things already done:

 * Folder permissions are automatically adapted with [`fix-permissions`](https://github.com/uselagoon/lagoon-images/blob/main/images/commons/fix-permissions)so this image will work with a random user.
-* The files within `/etc/redis/*` are parsed through [`envplate`](https://github.com/kreuzwerker/envplate)with a container-entrypoint.
+* The files within `/etc/redis/*` are templated using [`envplate`](https://github.com/kreuzwerker/envplate) via a container-entrypoint.

 ## Included `redis.conf` configuration file

 The image ships a _default_ Redis configuration file, optimized to work on Lagoon.
-Some options are configurable via environment variables \(see [Environment Variables](../using-lagoon-advanced/environment-variables.md)\).

-## Environment Variables
+### Environment Variables

-Environment variables to change redis' options can be defined in the Redis base image.
-See also [https://raw.githubusercontent.com/antirez/redis/4.0/redis.conf](https://raw.githubusercontent.com/antirez/redis/4.0/redis.conf) for further config.
+Some options in this default configuration are configurable via [runtime environment variables](../using-lagoon-advanced/environment-variables.md#runtime-environment-variables-lagoon-api).

 | Environment Variable | Default     |                                        Description                                        |
 | :------------------- | :---------- | :---------------------------------------------------------------------------------------- |